-- Since the programme is an outcome based programme, all the students are expected to attend the all the teaching learning activities.
-In any case the attendance of 80% of the teaching learning activities is mandatory to sit for the examinations. - Those who are unable to attend the teaching learning activities due to medical reason or personal issues may report to the Dean and the Head of the Department as soon as possible within two weeks and obtain the advice for the remedial purpose. - Those who do not satisfy the attendance requirement for the course unit will not be allowed to sit for end of course examinations. - Those who are not allowed to sit for the examinations due to poor attendance may repeat the course with the approval of the Head of the department and Dean. - Those who abstained from submitting medical or sit for the module examination within the due time (six academic year period) will be classified as incomplete candidates.
+- A student shall be eligible for the end semester examination only if he/she possesses 80% attendance in both theory and practical classes.
+However, if any appeal received from respective students, a committee representing all three departments will study and decide the eligibility and the decision will be placed for the recommendation of the faculty board and to the approval of the senate. - Those who are unable to attend the teaching learning activities due to medical reason or personal issues may report to the Dean of the Faculty and the Head of the Department as soon as possible within two weeks and obtain the advice for the remedial purpose. - Those who do not satisfy the attendance requirement for the course unit will not be allowed to sit for end of course examinations. - Those who are not allowed to sit for the examinations due to poor attendance may repeat the course with the approval of the Head of the Department and Dean of the Faculty.

+• Those who abstained from submitting medical or sit for the module examination within the due time (six academic year period) will be classified as incomplete candidates.